beverts312/sample-apps/backend/README.md

 ## Run without Docker
 Prerequisites: [.Net CLI](https://www.microsoft.com/net/core)
-1. Navigate to this Directory
+1. Navigate to the `$repo_root/backend/src` Directory
 2. Run `dotnet restore` to install dependencies
 3. Run `dotnet build` to compile the code
-4. Run `dotnet start` to start the Application on port 5000
+4. Run `dotnet run` to start the Application on port 5000

 If you want to start the application on port 80 you will likely need admin permissions: `sudo dotnet run --server.urls http://*`